robertmitchellv/robertmitchellv.github.io/content/pages/about.md

 Title: About Me

 ### The brief bio
->I am a new dad, husband, and recent Master of Science in Information Science (MSIS) recipient who is passionate about code, complexity, design, dichotomy busting, cuisine, travel, + striving for balance across the board in my life.
-I love conceptual thinking and am expanding my worldview through the acquisition of knowledge, practices, + techniques in the fields of: mathematics, computer science, and traditional sciences&#8212;which I, foolishly + in youthful obstinance, dismissed while searching for some deeper philosophical meaning.
-This paradigm shift has led me to pursue further graduate/research/doctoral studies in a computational science/computer science/artificial intelligence/NetSci/CX program (still looking for the right fit&#8212;institution forthcoming!).
+>I am father, husband, and recent Master of Science in Information Science (MSIS) recipient who is passionate about code, complexity, design, dichotomy busting, cuisine, travel, + striving for balance across the board in my life.
+I love conceptual thinking and am expanding my worldview through the acquisition of knowledge.
+With this site, I hope to document what I learn and share what I know.

 <img class="img-me" src="../images/me.jpg" width="300px" height="auto">